metosin/reitit/doc/advanced/composing_routers.md

 # Composing Routers

+Data-driven approach in `reitit` allows us to compose routes, route data, route specs, middleware and interceptors chains.
+We can compose routers too.
+This is needed to achieve dynamic routing like in [Compojure](https://github.com/weavejester/compojure).

+## Immutatability

 Once a router is created, the routing tree is immutable and cannot be changed.
-To modify the routes, we have to make a new copy of the router, with modified routes and/or options.
-For this, the `Router` exposes the resolved routes via `r/routes` and options via `r/options`.
+To change the routing, we need to create a new router with changed routes and/or options.
+For this, the `Router` protocol exposes it's resolved routes via `r/routes` and options via `r/options`.

 ## Adding routes